storybookjs/frontpage/src/content/recipes/sass.md

 ## Get involved

-Now you're ready to use sass with Storybook. 🎉 If you use sass at work, we'd love your feedback on the sass + Storybook experience.
+Now you're ready to use Sass with Storybook. 🎉 If you use Sass at work, we'd love your feedback on the Sass + Storybook experience.

 Join the maintainers and our thriving community in [Discord](https://discord.gg/storybook).